 EE 90.
 Analog Electronics Project Laboratory.
 9 units (1-8-0); third term.
 Prerequisites: EE 40 and EE 45.
 A structured laboratory course that gives the student the opportunity to design and build a simple analog electronics project.
 The goal is to gain familiarity with circuit design and construction, component selection, CAD support, and debugging techniques.
 Instructor: Megdal.

 EE 91 ab.
 Experimental Projects in Electronic Circuits.
-Units by arrangement; first, second terms; 12 units minimum each term.
+Units by arrangement; first, second terms.
 Prerequisites: EE 45.
 Recommended: EE/CS 10 ab, and EE/MedE 114 ab (may be taken concurrently).
-Open to seniors; others only with instructor’s permission.
+Open to seniors; others only with instructor's permission.
 An opportunity to do advanced original projects in analog or digital electronics and electronic circuits.
 Selection of significant projects, the engineering approach, modern electronic techniques, demonstration and review of a finished product.
 DSP/microprocessor development support and analog/digital CAD facilities available.
 Text: literature references.
 Instructor: Megdal.

 EE 99.
 Advanced Work in Electrical Engineering.
 Units to be arranged.
 Special problems relating to electrical engineering will be arranged.
 For undergraduates; students should consult with their advisers.
 Graded pass/fail.

 EE 105 abc.
 Electrical Engineering Seminar.
 1 unit; first, second, third terms.
 All candidates for the M.S. degree in electrical engineering are required to attend any graduate seminar in any division each week of each term.
 Graded pass/fail.
 Instructor: Emami.